 Several of the T37 staff instructors learned a salutary lesson about aircraft maximum performance in December 1969 as a result of an entirely innocent suggestion I made.
 Knowing that I was keen on photography and with Christmas approaching, the Commandant suggested that we flew four T37s over the snow-covered mountains to the north of Mardan.
 I would fly as passenger in a fifth T37 taking what we hoped would be spectacular pictures of the other four flying in close formation.
 The best picture would then be used to produce a traditional Christmas card for the Commandant and me and the few other Christians at Risalpur to send to our Christian friends and relations.

 After take-off from Risalpur on the photographic mission, we headed due north, flew over the town of Mardan and were soon actually flying in amongst the Hindu Kush mountains, where some of the snow-covered peaks were over 20,000ft above sea level.
 Below, was the beautiful Swat valley which has been the scene of some terrible terrorist atrocities in recent years.
 The scenery was quite outstanding and I concentrated hard on my artistic task.
-After a few minutes, seeking new ideas, I suggested to my pilot that he should fly a large barrel roll around the outside of the formation of four so that, when we were upside down overhead them, I could take a photograph through the canopy of our aircraft looking down on the diamond formation with the spectacular snowy scenery as a backdrop.
+After a few minutes, seeking new ideas, my pilot decided to fly a large barrel roll around the outside of the formation of four so that, when we were upside down overhead them, I could take a photograph through the canopy of our aircraft looking down on the diamond formation with the spectacular snowy scenery as a backdrop.

 Big mistake!
 We had all temporarily forgotten that aircraft performance drops off dramatically as the height above sea level increases, for reasons that are too complicated to explain here.
 My pilot pulled up into the near vertical to barrel roll around the other four but our aircraft shuddered violently and stalled as it ran out of airspeed.
 I had a flashback to my own A2 re-categorisation flight at Cranwell when I had to demonstrate to my 'student' recoveries from the vertical.
 My T37 pilot had no option but to centralise all the controls and hope that the aircraft would recover from the incipient spin.
 It did recover - into a vertical dive.
 On the way down we passed close to the other four T37s.
 Those four pilots seeing us coming down towards them, scattered in all directions, closer to the tops of the snow-covered high mountains than was comfortable.
 That was the end of the photographic session.
 The next day I handed my Agfacolor film in to the photographic shop in Nowshera for processing.
 When I called back a few days later, the Proprietor told me that my film had been accidentally ruined.
 I have often wondered if the Commandant gave instructions to have the evidence destroyed.